CHAPTER B:

 4. Encourage CLAs to invite their Cluster Coordinator to participate in HCT meetings where relevant to the agenda.

-5. Impress on CLAs that they are responsible for the performance of their cluster, full staffing of coordinator and information management positions, as well as annual cluster performance monitoring.
+5. Impress on CLAs that they are responsible for the performance of their cluster, full staffing of coordinator and IM positions, and annual cluster performance monitoring.

 6. In cases where a CLA is not adequately carrying out its responsibilities, consult the Country Director/representative of the agency/organization concerned to avoid the need to propose alternative arrangements.